-- 255 However, this information alone is not enough to conclude whether the region had shifted to a NO_x-limited environment by the end of the time series.
-Figure 5 (right panel) shows the de-trended seasonality of the OMI HCHO/NO2 ratio from 2005 - 2020.
-In general, lower HCHO/NO2 ratios occurred during Spring compared to Summer, with the increase and plateau corresponding to the seasonality of biogenic emissions in the region (Dreyfus et al., 2002; Misztal et al., 2014).
-This suggests that, for a given year, Spring (April - May) would appear more VOC-limited than Summer (June - July), and vice-versa. - 260 While Figure 5 demonstrates the qualitative utility of the HCHO/NO2 ratio for exploring interannual and seasonal trends, classification into NO_x-limited or VOC-limited regimes can be achieved by coupling this ratio with O3 data from surface monitoring networks.
+While Fig. 5 demonstrates the qualitative utility of the HCHO/NO2 ratio for exploring interannual and seasonal trends, classification into NO_x-limited or VOC-limited regimes can be achieved by coupling this ratio with O3 data from surface monitoring networks.
 Figure 6 utilizes daily HCHO/NO2 ratios (spatially aggregated over the SoCAB) coupled with daily MDA8 O3 data from the surface monitoring network.
-These data are binned into five-year increments and separated by season.
-When presented this way, increasing and decreasing trends within a bin can be used to identify VOC-limited versus NO_x- - 265 limited regimes, respectively.
-In a region that is firmly VOC-limited, HCHO/NO2 ratios are expected to have a positive relationship with MDA8 O_3 that is, days with higher O_3 are expected to occur on days with higher HCHO/NO2 ratios (i.e., closest to the "transitional" regime where O_3 production is maximized along a ridgeline).
-In a NO_x-limited environment, the opposite would be expected, where high O_3 days are expected to occur on days with lower HCHO/NO2 ratios (in a NO_x-limited environment, lower HCHO/NO2 ratios would be closer to the "transitional" state where O_3 production is maximized along a ridgeline). - 270 ridgeline).
-Using these expected tendencies as indicators, we can identify seasons and years that were VOC-limited, such as Spring 2005 - 2009, Summer 2005 - 2009, and Spring 2010 - 2014.
-Spring of 2015 - 2019 and Summer of 2010 - 2014 had no apparent trends (likely indicative of "transitional" states), while Summer 2015 - 2019 showed a slight negative trend, which could be indicative of a weakly NO_x-limited photochemical regime.
-In contrast, both Spring and Summer of 2020 showed strong negative trends, with high O3 days associated with lower HCHO/NO2 ratios.
-Taken together, this implies that Spring of - 275 2020 was likely the first Spring season to be NO_x-limited since records began, while Summer likely moved from a weakly NO_x-limited regime in 2015 2019 years to a firmly NO_x-limited regime in 2020.
+These data are binned into 5-year increments and separated by season.
+When presented this way, increasing and decreasing trends within a bin can be used to identify VOC-limited vs. NO_x-limited regimes, respectively.
+In a region that is a firmly VOC-limited environment, HCHO/NO2 ratios are expected to have a positive relationship with MDA8 O_3 - that is, days with higher O_3 are expected to occur on days with higher HCHO/NO2 ratios (i.e., closest to the transitional regime where O3 production is maximized along a ridgeline).
+In an NO_x-limited environment, the opposite would be expected, where high-O3 days are expected to occur on days with lower HCHO/NO2 ratios (in an NO_x -limited environment, lower HCHO/NO2 ratios would be closer to the transitional state where O3 production is maximized along a ridgeline).
+Using these expected tendencies as indicators, we can identify VOC-limited seasons and years, such as spring 2005-2009, summer 2005-2009, and spring 2010-2014.
+Spring of 2015-2019 and summer of 2010-2014 had no apparent trends (likely indicative of transitional states), whereas summer 2015-2019 showed a slight negative trend, which could be indicative of a weakly NO_xlimited photochemical regime.
+In contrast, both spring and summer of 2020 showed strong negative trends, with high- O_3 days associated with lower HCHO/NO2 ratios.
+Taken together, this implies that spring of 2020 was likely the first NO_x-limited spring season since records began, while summer likely moved from a weakly NO_x-limited regime in 2015-2019 to a firmly NO_x-limited regime in 2020.

-3.2.2 The O3 Weekend/Weekday Effect
+3.2.2 The O3 weekend/weekday effect